 Strategies for Student Engagement and Motivation

-How Can I Engage and Motivate Learners in My Remote Course?
+How Can I Engage and Motivate Learners in My Course?

 Find Ways to Share Your Authentic Self to Your Learners

-Students crave a connection with their teacher, but the remote setting can depersonalize instruction and make this connection harder to foster.
-To share part of your personality, including your enthusiasm, encouragement, and concern, consider creating an introductory video that welcomes students to your course where you introduce yourself and share your passion for the subject that you teach.
+Students crave a connection with their teacher, so consider sharing part of your personality, including your enthusiasm, encouragement, and concern, consider creating an introductory video that welcomes students to your course where you introduce yourself and share your passion for the subject that you teach.
 Continue to draw on personal stories and anecdotes, where appropriate throughout the course, and infuse your additional videos and writing with warmth, humour, and your own personality.

 Use an Enthusiastic and Welcoming Tone in Your Course Communications